 Question format (PacMar Inc. 2006): Is the development and transfer of technology being promoted in relation to energy optimization within the fisheries sector.
-In particular, encourage owners, charterers and managers of fishing vessels encouraged to fit energy optimization devices to their vessels?
+In particular, are owners, charterers and managers of fishing vessels encouraged to fit energy optimization devices to their vessels?
 Yes...[1]
 In part...[1/2] No...[0]

-Ext Extent of Compliance by Hawaii Pelagic Longline Fisheries = 0 Yes Some N{θ} Hawaii longline vessels store fresh fish catches in insulated holds chilled with ice, thereby eliminating the higher energy costs associated with large refrigerated storage systems.
-However, fitting of Hawaii longline vessels with energy optimization devices and transfer of technology are not actively promoted.
+Ext Extent of Compliance by Hawaii Pelagic Longline Fisheries = 0 Yes Yes Some No Hawaii longline vessels store fresh fish catches in insulated holds chilled with ice, thereby eliminating the higher energy costs associated with large refrigerated storage systems.
+Fitting of Hawaii longline vessels with energy optimization devices and transfer of technology is not actively promoted.